Table of Contents

 Step 3; Code your text with thematic areas

-Step 4; Create Codes necessary for new themes
+Step 4; Create new codes to encapsulate new themes

 - Red – pain points

 - Yellow – apps used daily

 Source; NVIVO BLOG

 The affinity diagram is a way to visually organize all the facts by putting them in various categories (or topic clusters).
 The affinity diagram is often done with a pen and paper, but it can also be perfectly executed in a kanban style with tools like Trello.
 The affinity diagram is called different names such as collaborative sorting, snowballing, and sometimes affinity mapping.

 Example of affinity mapping:

 What is the Difference Between Affinity Diagrams and Thematic Areas in User Research?